paulhibbitts/test-docsify-this/README.md

 https://paulhibbitts.github.io/test-docsify-this/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&search=true&name=CPT-363  When this parameter is provided it will be automatically used as the Browser tab title as well.

 ##### page-title
-Set a custom page title at the top of your web Pages with the optional **page-title** parameter, for example:
+Set a custom page title at the top of your web pages with the optional **page-title** parameter, for example:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/paulhibbitts/demo-grav-open-matter-course-hub/master/pages/04.resources&homepage=page.md&page-title=Resources Please note to use titles with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "My Page" would be "My%20Page".

 ##### pagination